No to mining, Yes to life

 Appeal of solidarity with the Peaceful Resistance of Santa Rosa and Jalapa

-In 2013, the Ministry of Energy and Mines authorized the El Escobal mining project without prior consultation with the community, despite the fact that it is a fundamental right of the indigenous peoples, and the company settled on the lands of the indigenous communities of the Xinka People, depriving them of their natural resources and aquifers, now depleted and contaminated, which are essential for their survival.
+In 2013, the Ministry of Energy and Mines authorized the El Escobal mining project without prior consultation with the community, although it is a fundamental right of the indigenous peoples, and the company settled on the lands of the indigenous communities of the Xinka People, depriving them of their natural resources and aquifers, now depleted and contaminated, which are essential for their survival.

-Faced with this situation of serious violations of rights, human rights defenders have decided to install a peaceful sit-in on the road to Casillas-Santa Rosa, with the purpose of controlling the entry of materials for the exploitation of the mine, which to date has been suspended, due to the fact that the Supreme Court of Justice ordered a provisional cessation of operations, until the constitutional injunction is finally resolved.
+Faced with this situation of serious violations of rights, human rights defenders have decided to install a peaceful sit-in on the road to Casillas-Santa Rosa, to control the entry of materials for the exploitation of the mine, which to date has been suspended, since the Supreme Court of Justice ordered a provisional cessation of operations until the constitutional injunction is finally resolved.
 The defenders have also set up a sit-in front of the Constitutional Court, hoping for a favorable ruling that will guarantee their rights.

 From PI, we recognize the legitimacy of the peaceful resistance of this indigenous community, which in addition to having its economic, territorial, and environmental rights affected, has been the victim of direct aggressions, threats, criminalization, and repression by the State.

 Protection International calls on the international community to express its solidarity with the Peaceful Resistance of Santa Rosa and Jalapa and to appeal to the Guatemalan government, in particular the Constitutional Court, to immediately resolve the amparo filed by the community and to guarantee the right of the Xinka people to free, prior and informed consultation, to have their decision respected and to protect the rights to life, security, and integrity of human rights defenders.